 From its beginnings as a simple pasture, it has been transformed into an ideal city park.
 Institute Park is one of Worcester's most beautiful parks.
 It harbors many tranquil moments by those wishing to get away from everyday city life.
-Institute Park has a multi-purpose field, three lighted tennis courts, two monuments, a bandstand (the Sneiderman Pavilion) which hosts concerts throughout the summer and paths and trails for park goers to enjoy.
+Institute Park has a multi-purpose field, three lighted tennis courts, two monuments, a concert stage (the Levenson Concert Stage) which hosts concerts throughout the summer and paths and trails for park goers to enjoy.

 Institute Park has a multi-purpose field where you can play different sports at certain times of the year.
 For example, football is usually played in the fall, whereas soccer uses the field in the spring.
 Additionally, three tennis courts await those who wish to practice their serve or play a few matches against friends.

 Enjoy a relaxing stroll through Institute Park around Salisbury Pond while taking in the beautiful scenery and shady picnic areas and gazebos along the way.
 Don't forget to bring a picnic; you may even luck out and get to listen to a performance or concert while exploring the surroundings!